LSD: Interview With a 1960s Acid Guide

-BK: Geez, you almost make Alan Watts look like a light weight.
-Are you sure you’re OK with this stuff—talking about it now?
+BK: You almost make Alan Watts look like a light weight.
+Are you sure you are OK with this stuff.
+Talking about it now?

-AG: These days I ruminate on the past all the time—on my whole life, actually.
-It must be what old folks do to settle with their lives—as if there’s no future.
-But hey, this is kind of a relief to get it out.
+AG: These days I ruminate on the past all the time, on my whole life, actually.
+It must be what old folks do to settle things.
+This is kind of a relief to get it out.
 To hear myself speak it, rather than dwell on it all alone.

-BK: Cool.
-And yes, rumination is a normal part of the life cycle.
-When people reach their sixties they think about all they have done and wish they could have done.
+BK: Rumination is a normal part of the life cycle.
+When people reach their sixties or seventies they might think about all they have done and wish they could have done.

-BK: Wasn’t it hard holding all this stuff down?
+BK: Was it hard holding all this stuff down?